Secretaries-General

 • Amélie Hunt

-Hi, I’m Amélie!
-I’m a member of the secretariat for this conference and I am truly looking forward to being co-chair on the GCNL.
-I am now over 3 years deep into my MUN career, having taken part in everything from WHO to Security Council at conferences both locally and internationally, so I am delighted to be part of your experience here at Alleyn’s.
-Although perhaps unfamiliar to you, the GCNL has an immense amount to offer (dare I say that, as an aspiring lawyer, it is my favourite committee of all?).
-I have no doubt that you will all thrive as you tear apart international law and argue your way into (or out of) the grey areas.
-MUN is a fantastic activity, not only because of the academic enrichment and how it can develop your negotiating capabilities, but because it can introduce you to really interesting people and push you to consider topics under new, more nuanced lights.
-This year promises to bring all that and more, so I can’t wait to see you there!
+Hi delegates, I’m Amélie!
+I’m a member of the secretariat for this conference, and I am truly looking forward to chairing Security Council.
+I am now over 3 years deep into my MUN career - having taken part in everything from WHO to GCNL, at conferences both locally and internationally - so I am delighted to be part of your United Nations experience here at Alleyn’s.
+A staple to any conference, I look forward to the fiery debate of the SC as we explore security in Afghanistan, the Nuclear Korean peninsula and Terrorism in the Sahel region.
+I have no doubt that you will all thrive as you meddle with international relations, and argue your way into (or out of) the grey areas.
+Ranging from curry nights to foreign policy, MUN has hugely enriched my life over these last few years, and I hope it can do the same for you.
+AIMUN26 promises to bring nuanced, sophisticated and entertaining debate, and I can’t wait to meet all of you delegates there!